easttennesseecc-star/Q-Top-Dog-IDE/MULTI_ENGINE_GAME_DEV_STRATEGY.md

 | **Learning Platform** | ✅ Yes | ❌ No | ❌ No | ❌ No | ❌ No | ❌ No |
 | **Price** | $30-500/mo | Free | $149-599/yr | $99-400/mo | Free | $0-149/mo |

-**Q-IDE Advantage**: Only IDE that supports ALL major game engines + fastest performance + best collaboration
+**Top Dog Advantage**: Only IDE that supports ALL major game engines + fastest performance + best collaboration

 ---